cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 ## Cluster GCN and Classification

 This project had me concerned of two things: our targets are greatly imbalanced and our technique is a bit new/foreign.
 With this in mind, I intended to favor recall over precision.
-The tools in this rapidly growing space are accesible and powerful.
-I am fortunate for the development of the [StellarGraph](https://stellargraph.readthedocs.io/en/stable/) package, as it integrates cutting edge graph neural network algorithms seemlessly with Keras and Tensorflow.
+The tools in this rapidly growing space are accessible and powerful.
+I am fortunate for the development of the [StellarGraph](https://stellargraph.readthedocs.io/en/stable/) package, as it integrates cutting edge graph neural network algorithms seamlessly with Keras and Tensorflow.
 To start I compiled my graph with feature nodes and saved it in graphml format --loading this into a stellargraph graph is trivial.

 A Grapch CNN can simply be understood from [this overview](https://tkipf.github.io/graph-convolutional-networks/) of a 2016 paper.
 The recursive rule defining the layers in a GCN works as follows: